preetamde/preetamde.github.io/Module_03.md

 #### pkcs7

-1. popular.
+1. Popular.
 It contains certificate.
-No keys. but key is part of certificate.
+No keys.
+But as we know key is part of certificate.
 It can also contain certificate chain
 2. file starts with `-----BEGIN pkcs7-----`
 3. Typically not used for SSL and TLS
 4. Was used for SMIME